ConfederacyOfGaia/Gaia/equipment.md

 ## Horses

-Horses are common and easily available, so they are cheaper than the prices listed in the PHB (50 gilders for a riding horse).
-Fantastic animals are generally not available, nor are animals like elephants, war dogs, and the like.
+In the Zephyrlands, native horses are common and easily available, so they are cheaper than the prices listed in the PHB (50 gilders for a riding horse).

+The best horses come from Kylf, however, and these are both difficult to get and much more expensive, costing 200 gilders or more.

+## Kylven Dogsteeds

+Kylven Dogsteeds, or just dogsteeds, are preferred by gnomes throughout the continent.
+They are uncommon, and cost about 100 gilders apiece.